cloudfoundry/cf-networking-release/docs/large_deployments.md

 ### Scenario 2 - policies with overlapping apps
 Let's imagine that there are 5 apps.
 Let's say a user wants all 5 apps to be able to talk to everyother app.
 This would result in 25 network policies.
 However, this would only use up 5 marks (one per app).
 There are still 65,630 marks available for other apps.
 This scenario shows how the more "overlapping" the policies are, the more policies you can have.

+## Problem 5: NAT Gateway port exhaustion

+### Symptoms

+* Apps timeout while trying to connect to particular endpoints
+* Multiple port allocation issues on NAT Gateways
+* Multiple apps try to open multiple connections to a single service

+### Reason

+Each foundation has a finite number of NAT Gateways each of which can open up to 2<sup>16</sup> = 65536 ports per destination IP and destination port ([explanation](https://stackoverflow.com/questions/2332741/what-is-the-theoretical-maximum-number-of-open-tcp-connections-that-a-modern-lin)).
+By default the number of outbound connections per app are not limited.
+This is grounds for the noisy neighbour problem where bad apps exhaust the number of connections that could be opened to a given service thus blocking access to it.
+The issue could be fixed by applying hard limits on the number of connections that could be opened by each app in order to incapacitate the badly behaving ones.

+NAT Gateway ports could be exhausted in another way which is easier to implement.
+Instead of opening long lived connections a bad app could frequently open short lived ones.
+Because of the way TCP works, after each connection is closed the client-side ports would be kept in a TIME_WAIT state for a few minutes before they are released ([explanation](https://superuser.com/questions/173535/what-are-close-wait-and-time-wait-states)).
+The way to fix this is by applying rate limits on the number of outbound connections.

+### Solution

+Currently the implementation of hard limits is blocked by a [netfilter issue](https://unix.stackexchange.com/questions/654525/how-can-i-prevent-iptables-connlimit-counter-from-resetting-each-time-an-iptable).

+Rate limiting on the other hand is implemented as part of the `silk-cni` job and could be used through optional parameters under the `outbound_connections` field:

+- `limit` is an on/off switch for the feature.
+- `burst` is the maximum number of outbound connections per destination host allowed to be opened at once per container.
+- `rate_per_sec` is the maximum number of outbound connections to be opened per second per destination host per container given that the burst is exhausted.

+Additionally `iptables` logging of connections denied due to rate limits is available when `iptables_logging` is set to `true`.
+Such a log message is expected to have a prefix in the format `DENY_ORL_<container-id>`.